MradulSharma807/weather_monitoring/README.md

   cd weather_monitoring

 •	Install Dependencies: Navigate to both the backend and frontend directories and install the required packages.
    # For backend
    cd backend
-  npm install
+   npm install cors axios sqlite3

    # For frontend
    cd ../frontend
    npm install

 •	Set Up Environment Variables: Create a .env file in the backend directory and add your OpenWeatherMap API key:
   OPENWEATHER_API_KEY=your_api_key_here